Ewantal/IA_IUA/README.md

 > Each folder contains a `README.md` file containing the instructions for each practical.
 - `tp1-agentes-resolucion-problemas/`: This practical consists of implementing a problem resolution agent.

-- `tp2-conocimiento-incertidumbre/`: This practical consists of implementing a knowledge and uncertainty agent. **Not implemented yet.**
+- `tp2-conocimiento-incertidumbre/`: This practical consists of implementing a knowledge and uncertainty agent.

 - `tp3-aprendizaje/`: This practical consists of implementing a learning agent. **Not implemented yet.**